sasimpson/goparentgui/README.md

 - [ ] add registration form
 - [ ] full convert to redux for state management instead of local state in most cases

+## Thanks:

+@github/parkedwards for helping me with the dodgy react and redux bits.